Mohammad Hatta: Institute for Constitutional Awareness Foundation

 In July 1978, together with Abdul Haris Nasution, Hatta set up the Institute for Constitutional Awareness Foundation (YLKB), set up to act as a forum for critics of Suharto's regime.
 Suharto's government moved quickly and did not allow YLKB to conduct its first meeting in January 1979.
 The YLKB did not give up.
 In August 1979, it managed to hold a meeting which DPR members attended.
 Perhaps significantly, members of the Indonesian Military also attended.
 During the meeting, Nasution criticized the New Order for not fully implementing the Pancasila state ideology and the 1945 Constitution.

 Death

 Hatta died on 14 March 1980 at 18:56 at Cipto Mangunkusumo Hospital, Jakarta, after eleven days of being treated there.
 The next day, he was buried at his residence on Jalan Diponegoro 57, Jakarta and buried at the Tanah Kusir Public Cemetery in South Jakarta.
 Jakarta was greeted with a state ceremony led directly by the then Vice President, Adam Malik.
 He was designated as a proclaiming hero in 1986 by the Suharto government.

 Personal life

 Hatta did not want to get married until Indonesia was independent.

-His daughter, Meutia Farida Hatta previously served as Minister for Female Empowerment in Susilo Bambang Yudhoyono's Cabinet.
+His daughter, Meutia Farida Hatta previously served as Minister for Women's Empowerment in Susilo Bambang Yudhoyono's Cabinet.
 She currently serves as President of the Indonesian Justice and Unity Party.